 Taxis and auto-rickshaws are easily available in Delhi and can be a convenient mode of transport for short distances.
 However, it’s important to negotiate fares in advance to avoid overcharging.
 You can also book a taxi or auto-rickshaw through mobile apps like Uber and Ola.

-Cycle-rickshaws are a popular mode of transport for short distances in Delhi.
-They are eco-friendly and affordable, but can be uncomfortable during hot and humid weather.
+E-cycle-rickshaws are a popular mode of transport for short distances in Delhi.
+They are eco-friendly and affordable, and the best way to cover nearby attractions without much hassles.

 Walking